myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-08-22T22:06:29.249Z
+>
+> Also, invitation codes will begin to be issued about 10 days after you create your account.
+Invite devs and cool people from India 👍

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-08-22T22:01:53.615Z
+>
+> @niteshsh4rma.bsky.social you’re finally here my friend 😁 this is the document you need to read to play with this place in Dart/Flutter

+atprotodart.com/docs/intro

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-08-22T21:54:15.879Z
 >
 > The official client uses indexedAt to display posting times